Pacific Northern Gas plans to pump more gas in the northwest - BC Local News

-Pacific Northern Gas is set to host two online information sessions regarding its plans to increase capacity of its gas pipeline running between Terrace and Prince Rupert.
+Pacific Northern Gas is set to host two online information sessions regarding its plans to increase capacity of its gas pipeline running between Summit Lake near Prince George and Prince Rupert.

-An increase in gas flowing through the pipeline has the potential to decrease gas bills for PNG’s existing residential and commercial customers from Prince George to Prince Rupert.
+An increase in gas flowing through the pipeline has the potential to decrease gas bills for PNG’s existing residential and commercial customers from Vanderhoof to Prince Rupert.

 The information sessions will be held on Nov.
 25 and Nov.
 30 from 6:30 p.m. to 7:30 p.m.
 More information about the sessions is available at www.png.ca/projects/recap

 Read the full story in the upcoming Nov.
-26 print issue of the Kitimat Northern Sentinel.
+26 print issue of The Terrace Standard.